I’ve always loved Rudolph the Red Nosed Reindeer because I too have wondered, “Why am I such a misfit?”

 “For we are His creation, created in Christ Jesus for good works, which God prepared ahead of time so that we should walk in them.”
 Ephesians 2:10 HCSB

-A few months ago, I began Grace to Live coaching with fellow Candidly Christian blogger and author, Stephanie Carter.
+A few months ago, I began Grace to Live coaching with fellow Candidly Gal, Stephanie Carter.
 One evening, Stephanie gave me a new understanding about God’s purpose for my life as revealed in Ephesians 2:10.
 I’d like to illustrate it with a little story about my daughter, Beth.

 Beth and the Birthday Cards